US base attacked in Iraq hours after Iran vows revenge for Damascus attack

 American soldiers are reportedly wounded in attacks allegedly by Iran-linked groups as fears grow of a wide regional conflict.

-Iran-backed armed groups have targeted US troops in Iraq hours after Tehran vowed revenge and blamed Israel for a deadly attack on a base housing its elite forces in the Syrian capital Damascus, driving fears of wide regional conflict.
+Iran-backed armed groups have targeted US troops in Iraq hours after Tehran vowed revenge and blamed Israel for a deadly attack on a building housing its elite forces in the Syrian capital Damascus, driving fears of wide regional conflict.

 The attack caused one Iraqi and possible American casualties, the US Central Command (CENTCOM) said on Saturday, and came hours after Tehran vowed to take revenge against Israel for its strike targeting the Iranian Revolutionary Guards Corps (IRGC) in Syria.